 Source: Search Engine Land

 Did you notice the close button?
 Make sure your pop ups are also easily dismissible.

+- Exit pop ups between pages wouldn’t count as interstitials.
 If you use such exit interstitial there is no reason to panic.
-In fact, John Mueller from Google answered questions about interstitials triggered by exit intent.
+In fact, John Mueller from Google answered questions about interstitials triggered by exit popups.
 This is not something that the recent Google update targets, and this is the very principal Picreel was built on!

 Do you use pop ups as a part of your marketing strategy?
 Did you revisit your strategy after the Google update?
+Have you noticed any changes in your mobile rankings?
 Let’s discuss in the comments below.